CollinHeist/TitleCardMaker/docs/getting_started/docker/index.md

 benefit of coming pre-packaged with all the required dependent software, making installation much easier.

-Because of this, Docker is the recommended installation method for all Operating Systems.
+For these reasons, Docker is the recommended installation method for all Operating Systems.

 For [UnRAID](../docker/unraid.md) and [Synology DSM](../docker/synology.md)
 users, there are OS-specific tutorials written to walk you through the